 The South Coast Chapter of the California Native Plant Society received a bequest of about $400,000 from the Vincent Conze Living Trust on March 5, 2009.The Trust document states simply that the bequest is for “Native Plant Garden Projects” and the Board of Directors discussed preliminary ideas to honor this intent at special retreats on June 19 and August 24, 2009.
 Over the next year, the Board developed a Conze grant program with detailed criteria for evaluating funding requests, and a related grant application form that can be downloaded using the link below.

 Since that time, other organizations have submitted grant applications and received funding.
-To download a copy of the fill-in application click here and if you have any comments or questions, please contact us at email@example.com.
+Download a copy of the application HERE.
+You may provide supplemental information or your own format.
+Comments or questions, please contact us at email@example.com.

 Background of the Conze grant program